I am a Mdewakanton Dakota rights activist with several

 the Mdewakanton Dakota Communities,

-as well as a lot more other American Indian communities, American Indian organizations,
+as well as a lot more other Native American communities, Native American organizations,

 activists, Minnesota legislators, human rights organizations, multicultural organizations,